40 Christmas Traditions in the US and Around The World

 10. Exchange Gifts

 Gift-giving is one of the most beloved Christmas traditions (especially for children), originating back when the Three Wise Men offered gifts of gold, frankincense, and myrrh to baby Jesus in the manger.
 Gifts are usually placed under the Christmas tree or within stockings in festive patterns.
-Browse some unique gifts you can get for your family and friends.

 • White Elephant - A fun twist on the “Secret Santa” tradition is known as “White Elephant”.
 In this tradition, all gifts are placed in a central location.
 Numbers are drawn for when each participant will choose a gift.
 Recipients have the option to take a previously opened gift from another person or test their luck by selecting an unwrapped gift.
 The “White Elephant” concept provides a more fun and interactive environment for a gift exchange.